 You qualify for License Exception TMP if you answered "Yes" to each question above.

-- For Stanford-owned laptops, PDAs, cell phones and other digital devices, please complete the Annual TMP Certification.
+- For Stanford-owned laptops, smartphones, cell phones, tablets and other digital devices, please complete the Annual TMP Certification.

-If you find that you do not qualify for License Exception TMP or feel unsure if you are able to meet its terms, please consult Stanford's Export Controls Decision Tree to see if you meet a "No License Required" (NLR) designation or contact the Export Control Officer.
+If you find that you do not qualify for License Exception TMP, feel unsure if you are able to meet its terms, or believe it is inapplicable to you, please consult Stanford's Export Controls Decision Tree to see if you meet a "No License Required" (NLR) designation or contact the Export Control Officer.

 How do you define "equipment" and "software"?